The Simpsons: Road Rage

-The Simpsons: Road Rage is a 2001 racing video game based on the animated television series The Simpsons, and is part of a series of games based on the show.
-It was released for PlayStation 2, Xbox and GameCube.
-A Game Boy Advance version was released in 2003.

-The game stars Homer, Marge, Bart, and Lisa, as well as Mr. Burns and several other characters from the show.
+The Simpsons: Road Rage is a 2001 racing video game developed by Radical Entertainment and published by Electronic Arts for PlayStation 2, Xbox, and GameCube.
+Based on the animated television series The Simpsons, the game stars Homer, Marge, Bart, and Lisa, as well as Mr. Burns and several other characters from the show.

 The Simpsons: Road Rage is similar to Sega's 1999 video game Crazy Taxi, in that the main objective is to pick up and drive passengers to their destinations as quickly as possible.
-These similarities led to Sega suing developer Radical Entertainment and publishers Fox Interactive and Electronic Arts for patent infringement, though it was settled before going to court.
+These similarities led to Sega suing developer Radical Entertainment, Electronic Arts, and Fox Interactive for patent infringement, though it was settled before going to court.

 The game was met with mixed reviews from critics, many of whom pointed out its bare-bones Crazy Taxi mimicry and poor graphics.
 A spiritual successor, The Simpsons: Hit & Run, also developed by Radical Entertainment, was released in 2003.